haykgrigo3/haykgrigo3/README.md

 - Investigateing password vulnerabilities, researching why people choose bad passwords
 - Having a lot of fun learning about the basics of Cyber Security
-- Current building a tool for password classification and analysis in Python
+- Currently building a tool for password classification and analysis in Python